-1330E3 IDENTIFIED INTERVENTIONS Schools - Macabuzela and Ezifundeni schools were affected by heavy winds Hluhluwe Primary has a challenge of toilets Department of Education intervened, the contract is on site.
+ISSUES IDENTIFIED INTERVENTIONS Schools Department of Education intervened, the contract is on site.

 The intervention has been made, mobile toilets has been provided for Temporary used.
-Participation of Stakeholders to War Rooms - Stakeholders are participating well in some of the War Room but do not attend to others while the approach is the same in all.
 Schedule of War Rooms has been forwarded to stakeholders and notices of the meetings are being sent to everyone Some departments intervene on issues identified, reported and referred to them.
 Interventions made by war room stakeholders are reported in each and every war room meeting.
-Youth development and skills - Shortage of skills development and At ward 7, six hundred (600) youth has been trained in different aspects ie: Poultry faming Sewing Hospitality
+At ward 7, six hundred (600) youth has been trained in different aspects ie: Poultry faming Sewing Hospitality They also benefited a stipend during training duration.